spacebox1947/Spruce-Voltmeter/README.md

 ### Responsive Electrophysiology

 First of all, we quote Fromm and Lautner 2007 to clarify the extracellular measurements we are attempting:
->In general, two different methods area being used to measure electric potentials in plants, viz. extracellular and intracellular recording.
+>In general, two different methods are being used to measure electric potentials in plants, viz. extracellular and intracellular recording.
 Extracellular potential measurements on the surface of higher plants have been widely performed in the past, and offer the advantage of being able to detect electrical potential differences over long periods of time (several days).
 By contrast, intracellular measurements with penetrating glass microelectrodes are only effective for short periods of time such as 1-2h...

 The same authors provide a helpful summary of electrical signals in plants: